nickpoison/nickpoison.github.io/tsgraph.md

 plot(blood, type='o', pch=19, main='', cex=1, yax.flip=TRUE)
 ```

-Again, if 'blood' weren't a time series, you would use `plot.ts` instead of `plot`...
+Again, if `blood` weren't a time series, you would use `plot.ts` instead of `plot`...
 BUT you wouldn't use `ts.plot` here because that would be a mess - try it and see what happens (not responsible for injuries).

 ![](figs/baseblood.png)